top of page

 • Medication-assisted Treatment (MAT) distribution and other opioid-related treatment

-• Address the needs of opregnant and postpartum women
+• Address the needs of pregnant and postpartum women

 • Expanding treatment for Neonatal Abstinence Syndrome (NAS)

-• Expansion of warm hand-off programs and recorvery services
+• Expansion of warm hand-off programs and recovery services

 • Treatment for incarcerated populations